Novel Adaptive Schemes for Hyperbolic Conservation Laws

-In this section, we propose novel 1-D adaptive schemes, which achieve higher resolution than the adaptive schemes from \cite{CKM2025} and at the same time do not suffer from the occurrence of either ``stair-like'' structures or large spurious oscillations.
-To this end, we first compute the pressure-based SI, which is calculated using the following quantities, which are similar to \eref{2.9a}--\eref{2.9b}:

-We then take advantage of the fact at the contact discontinuities $\,\xbar{\cal E}^{\,\rho}_j$ is large, but $\,\xbar{\cal E}^{\,p}_j$ is small and design the following strategy to distinguish the neighborhoods of contact discontinuities from the other parts of ``rough'' areas:
+As in \cite{CKM2025}, we identify the ``rough'' parts of the computed solution with the help of $\,\xbar{\cal E}^{\,\rho}_j$, which are large wherever the solution is nonsmooth.
+To distinguish between shock and contact waves, we take advantage of the fact that, at contact discontinuities, $\,\xbar{\cal E}^{\,\rho}_j$ is large, but $\,\xbar{\cal E}^{\,p}_j$ is small, and design the following adaptive strategy:

 $\bullet$ Select a tunable constant $0<\texttt{C}_1<1$ and mark the cells $I_j$, in which $\,\xbar{\cal E}^{\,\rho}_j>\texttt{C}_1$, as ``rough'' cells;

 $\bullet$ Select a constant $0<\texttt{C}_2<1$ and mark those ``rough'' cells $I_j$, in which $\,\xbar{\cal E}^{\,p}_j<\texttt{C}_2$, as ``contact'' cells.